JKirchartz/jkirchartz.github.com/_drafts/monastic_looks_at_perl.md

 > > Priest (on behalf of the machine): We will try.
 We promise nothing.
 >

-Larry Wall has never hidden his Christian faith, he's referenced it in his extellent [speeches][7], but he's no fundamentalist hardliner thumping a bible, he discusses a variety of ideas with wit, joy, reverance, and irreverance.
+Larry Wall has never hidden [his Christian faith][17], he's referenced it in his extellent [speeches][7], but he's no fire-and-brimstone bible-thumper[^4], he discusses a variety of ideas with wit, joy, reverance, and irreverance.
 I've found [these talks][7] to be infinitely fascinating.
+He connects a lot of different ideas and ideologies, it's clear that Perl's "glue" was born from Wall's personal adhesiveness.

 You may be familiar with [Wall's Famous "Three Virtues of a Programmer"][9]: Laziness, Impatience and Hubris; but in his [second "State of the Onion"][10] he expands